franklaranja/franklaranja.github.io/content/articles/garnish_your_widgets/index.md

 widget can contain block (as in *Ratatui*), block can contain widget or a new type can be created containing both.

-An additional pain point in the *Ratatui* API is that after setting a `Block` you lose access to it, making it impossible to check or modify `Block` after construction.
-I don't see good reasons for changing the visibility of public items, it sure is inconvenient and not user friendly.
+An additional pain point in the *Ratatui* API (version 0.29.0) is that after setting a `Block` you lose access to it, making it impossible to check or modify `Block` after construction.
+I don't see good reasons for changing the visibility of public items, it's inconvenient and not user friendly.

 To scratch the itch, I wrote a library that doesn't require widgets to contain `Style` and `Block` or even know about them.
 As a consequence, it makes it easier